backstage/backstage/docs/getting-started/homepage.md

         <SidebarDivider />
 ```

 That's it!
-You should now have _(although slightly boring)_ a home page!
+You should now have _(although slightly boring)_ a homepage!

 <img data-zoomable src="../assets/getting-started/simple-homepage.png" alt="Screenshot of a blank homepage" />